-Producers participating in Alberta Milk's New Entrant Assistance Program are not permitted to form a partnership of any type, and the new entrant quota loan is non-transferrable.
-The only exceptions to this restriction are that the new entrants may incorporate their farm, provided the shares continue to be held exclusively by the original applicants; and that the new entrants may include their spouse as a joint owner or signing authority on either an incorporated or unincorporated farm.
+Producers participating in Alberta Milk's New Producer Assistance Program (NPAP) are not permitted to form a partnership of any type, and the new producer quota loan is non-transferrable.
+The only exceptions to this restriction are that NPAP producers may incorporate their farm, provided the shares continue to be held exclusively by the original applicants; and that NPAP producers may include their spouse as a joint owner or signing authority on either an incorporated or unincorporated farm.